Tornadoes and severe winds strike central US as another round of rain and snow is set to pummel the West and North | KRDO

 In anticipation of severe winds and potential hail Sunday night into Monday, a unit at McConnell Air Force Base in Wichita, Kansas, relocated most of its aircraft to protect them and ensure they can still be deployed if needed, the base announced.

-As the storm shifts north by Monday afternoon, a slight risk for severe weather -- possibly a few tornadoes and wind gusts -- could impact cities including Indianapolis, Cincinnati and Columbus, Ohio.
+As the storm shifts north Monday afternoon, a slight risk for severe weather -- possibly a few tornadoes and wind gusts -- could impact cities including Indianapolis, Cincinnati and Columbus, Ohio.
+A tornado watch is in effect for southeastern Ohio, northeastern Kentucky and western West Virginia until 7 p.m.
+ET Monday, and a watch has been issued for parts of Ohio, eastern Indiana and far northern Kentucky, in effect until 6 p.m.
+ET, including Fort Wayne, Cincinnati, Dayton and Columbus.

 In the West -- where last week's storms prompted rare blizzard warnings and road flooding in California -- a separate system of rain and high-elevation snow will push from the Pacific Northwest down into California and into the Rockies through Monday.